markpernotto/exchange/README.md

 # exchange
-A very simple Python API that returns static JSON data compiled from OpenExchangeRates.org.
+A very simple Python API that returns static data compiled from OpenExchangeRates.org.

 ## objective
 To setup an API that accepts 3 parameters: `source` identifies the source currency, `target` identifies the country we're exchanging our rate to, and `amount` is the amount of `source` currency we're looking to exchange.
 An optional, fourth parameter we'll accept is `date`, which is used to retrieve historical exchange rates.